ROSEVILLE CAMPUS UPDATES

 - $3,009,052 total committed to date.

-- Almost $2 million has been received in stock donations and financial gifts.
+- Just over $2.2 million has been received in stock donations and financial gifts.

 - We praise God for the generosity of the Calvary Church congregation!